-Of course, things will still go wrong.
-Unfortunately, that's inevitable when it comes to fast moving technology and data, but that's when the clean-up work happens and things get fixed.
-All of that proactive work means that we need to clean up a lot less than an IT support company that doesn't work proactively.
+Of course, some things will still go wrong.
+Unfortunately, that's inevitable when it comes to fast moving technology and data.
+But that's when the clean-up work happens, and things get fixed.
+All the proactive work means that we need to clean up a lot less than an IT support company that doesn't work proactively.